-The key to the study is the existence of the Swiss HIV cohort study, started in 1988, - which provided the opportunity to authors with over 3000 HIV-infected persons in whom they could measure both the viral load set point and + T CD4 the rate and loss CD4 cells.
-These two values could be used to evaluate both resistance and tolerance, and combining them with a wealth of demographic and genetic data on the same individuals, enabled the authors to explore the functioning of tolerance.
+The key to the study is the existence of the Swiss HIV cohort study, which started in 1988, - which provided the authors with more than 3000 HIV-infected people who could measure both viral load setpoint and CD4 + T rate and CD4 cell loss.
+These two values could be used to simultaneously assess resistance and tolerance, and by combining them with a wealth of demographic and genetic data on the same individuals, allowed the authors to begin exploring the functioning of tolerance.

-The first question they asked was the age and about sex.
-On average, they found, men and women equally well tolerated HIV, but older people have a lower tolerance to the disease progresses almost two times faster with 60 years of age, compared to a year 20 age.
+The first question they asked was age and about sex.
+On average, they found, men and women tolerated HIV equally equally, but older people had a lower tolerance, with the disease progressing almost twice as fast in one with 60 years of age, relative to one of 20's age.

-The authors then looked for hereditary factors that influence tolerance to HIV.
-They observed genetic differences that are known to be associated with resistance to HIV and asked if they were also associated with tolerance.
-The response was an overwhelming "no", confirming the expectation that the resistance and tolerance are biologically distinct phenomena.
+The authors then looked at hereditary factors that influence HIV tolerance.
+They looked at the genetic differences that are known to be associated with HIV resistance and asked if they were also associated with tolerance.
+The answer was an overwhelming "no," confirming the expectation that resistance and tolerance are biologically distinct phenomena.

 However, a gene that is involved in resistance also appears to be involved in tolerance.
 HLA-B gene, which encodes a protein involved in recognition of pathogens by the immune system varies considerably between individuals.
 Although some of these variants are known to affect a person's resistance to HIV, the authors found other variants of the same gene correlated with tolerance.